paugier/mercurial-book/en/undo.rst

 or pull changes from another repository, Mercurial remembers what you did.
 You can undo, or *roll back*, exactly one of these actions using the
 ``hg rollback`` command.
 (See :ref:`sec:undo:rollback-after-push <sec:undo:rollback-after-push>` for an important caveat about the use of this command.)

-Here's a mistake that I often find myself making: committing a change in which I've created a new file, but forgotten to ``hg add`` it.
+Here's a mistake that I often find myself making: committing a change in which I've created and referenced a new file, but forgotten to ``hg add`` it.

 .. include:: examples/results/rollback.commit.lxo